mcphee11/custom-reports-collection/customerInsights/README.md

 - Interactions Per Day
 - Users Per Day

+- flows used
+- queues used
+- skills used

 ## Deploy

 To deploy this example follow the README on the main repo page [here](/README.md)

+As the JS was getting beyond 1000 lines i decided to put it into its own file to assist with LSP as well as have a `build.sh` file that will use [terser]() to minify and uglify the file then insert it back into the single html file.